Core Exercises for Men.

 • 30 sec Plank → 10 V-Ups → 20 Russian Twists → Repeat 3x

-Core Exercise for Men at Gym
+Core Exercise for Men at the Gym

 Maximize equipment with these next-level moves: